 Plan and Policies Summary Regional Plan Bay Area 2040 (2017) The Association of Bay Area Governments and the Metropolitan Transportation Commission adopted Plan Bay Area 2040 on July 26, 2017 as the San Francisco Bay Area's long-term regional transportation plan and sustainable communities strategy.
 The plan includes the following goals and targets relevant to transportation: Goal: Transportation System Effectiveness Target 11: Increase non-auto mode share.
 Target 12: Reduce vehicle operating and maintenance costs due to pavement conditions.
 Target 13: Reduce per-rider transit delay due to aged infrastructure.
-Can Francisco Dev San Francisco Bay Area Congestion Management Programs The RSA for the Project Section lies within San Francisco, San Mateo, and Santa Clara Counties.
+San Francisco Bay Area Congestion Management Programs The RSA for the Project Section lies within San Francisco, San Mateo, and Santa Clara Counties.
 Each of the counties has a designated CMA that produces a CMP, identified as follows: The San Francisco County Transportation Authority serves as the CMA for San Francisco and is responsible for developing and adopting a CMP for the City and County of San Francisco.
 The City/County Association of Governments of San Mateo County serves as the CMA and is responsible for developing and adopting a CMP for the county.
 The VTA serves as the CMA for Santa Clara County and is responsible for developing and adopting a CMP for the county.
-The state laws that govern CMPs still reference and require the use of LOS standards.
 Caltrain Strategic Plan (2014) The Caltrain Strategic Plan was adopted on September 4, 2014 and establishes a roadmap for the next 10 years to reinforce Caltrain's existing commitments and service as a comprehensive policy framework from 2015 to 2024.
 The plan is organized into focus areas with goals and objectives.
 Focus Area 5: Transportation & Land Use, includes the following goals and objectives applicable to transportation: Goal D. Integrate with California's statewide rail network.
-Support implementation of the Caltrain/HSR blended system in the Peninsula Corridor with consideration of local community interests and concerns.
-Continue to accommodate freight and passenger tenants whose operations are compatible with Caltrain and blended system service, and support compatibility between passenger and freight service to the extent possible.
-Partner with [California High-Speed Rail Authority], [Transbay Joint Powers Authority], and the region, define roles and responsibilities, and implement the blended system.
-City and County of Sa an Francisco San Francisco General Plan Transportation Element (2010) The San Francisco General Plan was adopted on June 27, 1996, and the Transportation Element was last amended in 2010.
+1. Support implementation of the Caltrain/HSR blended system in the Peninsula Corridor with consideration of local community interests and concerns.
+2. Continue to accommodate freight and passenger tenants whose operations are compatible with Caltrain and blended system service, and support compatibility between passenger and freight service to the extent possible.

+Plan and Policies Summary Partner with [California High-Speed Rail Authority], [Transbay Joint Powers Authority], and the region, define roles and responsibilities, and implement the blended system.

+San Francisco General Plan Transportation Element (2010) The San Francisco General Plan was adopted on June 27, 1996, and the Transportation Element was last amended in 2010.
 It establishes the overall policy framework for countywide land use and urban development, including transportation.
 The plan includes the following policies relevant to transportation: